pravatbhusal/asaccount/README.md

 - We will now start the Login screen setup
 - Create an Email Dynamic text and Password Dynamic text with instance names of "EmailTxT" and "PassTxT" respectively
 - Create a button with the instance name "LoginBTN"
-- We will not start the Register screen setup
+- We will now start the Register screen setup
 - Create an Email Dynamic text and Password Dynamic text and Username Dynamic text with instance names of "EmailTxTReg" "PassTxTReg" and "UserTxTReg" respectively
 - Create a button with the instance name "RegisterBTN"
 - Your setup for the Login/Register Screens are finished!